 - Competitive rates.
 The interest rate you receive for your FHA loan may be similar to the rate you might receive if you were purchasing or refinancing a home with a conventional loan.

 - Low credit score requirement.
-Lenders may approve your loan application with a credit score as low as 540.
-You will likely need to make a 10% down payment when your credit score is below 580.
+Lenders may approve your loan application with a lower credit score compared to conventional loans.

 - Fixed rates.
 You can get a fixed-rate FHA loan, which makes your monthly payment more predictable because your interest rate will not change.